p3t33/hugo/content/contact.md

-Feel free to reach out to me.
+I'm happy to receive comments and ideas from my readers.
+Feel free to reach out to me!

 [Twitter](https://twitter.com/Kmedrish)